MicrosoftDocs/customer-insights/ci-docs/audience-insights/system.md

 ## Status tab

 The **Status tab** lets you track the progress of tasks, data ingestion, data exports, and several other important product processes.
-Review the information on this tab to ensure the completeness of you active tasks and processes.
+Review the information on this tab to ensure the completeness of your active tasks and processes.

 This tab includes tables with status and processing information for various processes.
 Each table tracks the **Name** of the task and its corresponding entity, the **Status** of its most recent run, and when it was **Last updated**.
 You can view the details of the last several runs by selecting the task or process name.

-Click the status next to the task or process in the **Status** column to open the **Progress details** pane.
+Select the status next to the task or process in the **Status** column to open the **Progress details** pane.

    :::image type="content" source="media/system-progress-details.png" alt-text="System progress details pane":::

 ### Status definitions

-These are the current statuses for tasks and processes:
+The system uses the following statuses for tasks and processes:

 |Status  |Definition  |
 |---------|---------|